JustASideQuestNPC/muc272-lab3/README.md

 - "Polished" and entirely "bug-free"!
 - Mildly questionable source code!

 _Placeholder Title_ was made with [Processing](https://www.processing.org), a graphics programming language that is actually just a Java library in disguise.
-The necessary bits of processing are included in the release version of _Placeholder Title_, so all you need to run it is basic Java.
+The necessary bits of Processing are included in the release version of _Placeholder Title_, so all you need to run it is basic Java.
 You'll still need to download Processing if you want to play with the ~~spaghetti~~ source code for _Placeholder Title_, though.

 ## How to Play
 - Have the [Java Runtime](https://www.java.com/en) and/or [JDK 17+](https://www.oracle.com/java/technologies/downloads) installed on your system.